Ketamine For Substance Abuse

 - In a soothing manner, patients are able to self-examine and form healthier thought patterns.

 At NeuroRelief™, we use evidence-based approaches to patient care.
 Along with counseling and well-rounding substance abuse therapy, Ketamine is serving as an excellent tool for individuals attempting to regain control over their lives.
 We also refer clients to official, substance abuse professionals, thereby contributing to an effective recovery team.
 Our participants achieve amazing results; let us help you free yourself from the negative cycle of addiction and withdrawal symptoms.
-In additional to assisting in recovery and elimination of withdrawal symptoms, our clients are gaining newfound confidence and empowerment.
+In addition to assisting in the recovery and elimination of withdrawal symptoms, our clients are gaining newfound confidence and empowerment.
 We look forward to providing the highest level of service to our clients.

 At NeuroRelief™, the initial treatment plan we recommend for new patients is to come in for 6 infusions over a 3-4 week period of time.
 The recurrent administration of Ketamine during this time provides a consistent application that disrupts the pathological connections that create disharmony in our nervous systems, while simultaneously building and restoring the connections between synapses.